Ruoyong/gpuBatchMatrix/README.md

 Matrix operation in batches on GPU in R

 ## Overview
-gpuBatchMatrix is a R package that computes matern covariance matrix, matrix-matrix multiplication, cholesky decomposition, and other operations such as matrix row sum and column sum, for multiple batches of matrices on GPU in R.
+gpuBatchMatrix is an R package that computes matern covariance matrix, matrix-matrix multiplication, cholesky decomposition, and other operations such as matrix row sum and column sum, for multiple batches of matrices on GPU in R.